Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Two practical setup notes:

-- Deductions side: tag insurance premiums (life and health), CIT contributions, and donations to specific tax-deductible categories.
-Year-end, sum these and check that you have used the full headroom — most salaried people leave the donation and health insurance deductions untouched.
+- Deductions side.
+Tag insurance premiums (life and health), CIT contributions, and donations to specific tax-deductible categories.
+Year-end, sum these and check that you have used the full headroom.
+Most salaried people leave the donation and health insurance deductions untouched.

-If TDS on your slip looks higher than what the slab math here predicts, the most common reason is your employer not applying your retirement contribution deduction correctly.
+If TDS on your slip looks higher than what the slab math here predicts, the most common cause is your employer not applying your retirement contribution deduction correctly.
 The fix is a one-line email to HR with your CIT and SSF receipts.

 Two related reads